Laurier Archives and Special Collections Acquisition Policy

 Laurier Archives and Special Collections acquires material via three methods:

-New acquisitions and accruals are appraised using the following criteria: relationship to the acquisition policy and current Laurier Archives’ holdings; physical condition of records, format; value(s) of the material (administrative, operational, fiscal, legal, evidential, and/or informational values), teaching and research potential; access and intellectual property issues, equity, diversity, and inclusion; and sustainability/resource implications.
-A decision will be made based on these criteria by Laurier Archives and Special Collections’ staff.
+Archives and special collections: New acquisitions and accruals are appraised using the following criteria: relationship to the acquisition policy and current Laurier Archives and Special Collections’ holdings; physical condition of records, format; value(s) of the material (administrative, operational, fiscal, legal, evidential, and/or informational values), teaching and research potential; access and intellectual property issues, equity, diversity, and inclusion; and sustainability/resource implications.
+A decision will be made based on these criteria by the Head of Archives and Special Collections.

 Monetary Appraisal

 If requested, donations will be appraised based on fair market value in accordance with Canada Revenue Agency regulations.
 Income tax receipts will be issued for gifts valued at over $100.
 Income tax receipts must be requested at the time of donation.
 Gifts valued at less than $1,000 will be appraised by the Laurier Archives and Special Collections.
 Gifts valued over $1,000 must be appraised by an external appraiser.
-Gifts anticipated to be valued over $20,000 will require two external appraisers.
+Gifts anticipated to be valued over $20,000 require two external appraisers.
 When an external appraiser is required, the donor agrees to cover the costs of appraisal, for which a tax receipt can also be issued.
+Appraisal expenses will be approved by both the Head, Archives and Special Collections and the University Librarian and Archivist.

 Deaccessioning Policy

-Laurier Archives and Special Collections reserves the right to deaccession archives and special collections that do not meet current collecting criteria, subject to donor agreements, University regulations, and Canadian law.
+Laurier Archives and Special Collections reserves the right to deaccession archives, special collections, and rare books that do not meet current collecting criteria, subject to donor agreements, University regulations, and Canadian law.
 Laurier Archives and Special Collections’ staff will reappraise material using the following criteria: provenance, uniqueness; usage, level of description; restrictions, physical condition; format obsolescence, potential research value, and other institutions’ acquisition policies.
+A decision will be made based on these criteria by the Head of Archives and Special Collections.
 Deaccessioned material will be returned to the donor, transferred to another institution, or disposed.

 Review

-This policy will be reviewed by Laurier Archives and Special Collections every two years.
-The next review of the policy is scheduled for: March 2024.
+This policy will be reviewed by Laurier Archives and Special Collections every five years.
+The next review of the policy is scheduled for: September 2029.

 [1] Society of American Archivists, “Postcustodial,” in Dictionary of Archives Terminology, https://dictionary.archivists.org/entry/postcustodial.html.
 For a more information on custody and access see: Bastian, J. A., “Taking Custody, Giving Access: A Postcustodial Role for a New Century,” Archivaria 53 (Spring 2002): 76-93; Stevens, M., et al, “New Frameworks for Community Engagement in the Archive Sector: From Handling Over to Handing On,” International Journal of Heritage Studies 16, no. 1-2 (2010): 59-76.